kabirbagai21/studdybuddyproject/README.md

 - Approving a join request: If you are a member of a group, you can see and approve all join requests for your group.
 - Merge requests: Follow the same process for approving/denying as join requests.
 Once a merge request is approved, all students from the requesting group will be added to the requested group.

+Note: there is some seed data that exists.
+Here is the login info Password (for all users): 123456789
+Students
+Email: kb3343@columbia.edu
+       yt2749@columbia.edu
+       si2400@columbia.edu
+Instructors:
+Email: jy2324@columbia.edu
 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.